ankitects/anki-manual/src/filtered-decks.md

 manual for more information on the different possibilities.

 Filtered decks cannot pull in cards that are suspended, buried, or already in a different filtered deck.
-And if you are using the [v1 scheduler], cards in
-(re)learning will not be included either.
+And if you are using the v1 scheduler, cards in (re)learning will not be included either.
 For this reason, a search in the browser may reveal cards that do not end up in the filtered deck.